Lloyd's Australian Policyholders - How to Make a Complaint

 Find out how to make a complaint and the complaint handling procedure.

 In Australia, Lloyd’s is proud to be a member of the Insurance Council of Australia.
-Lloyd’s has adopted the General Insurance Code of Practice subject to certain specific qualifications.
-You can obtain a copy of the code at www.codeofpractice.com.au
+Lloyd’s has adopted the Code on terms agreed with the Insurance Council of Australia.
+For further information on the Code please visit www.codeofpractice.com.au.

 Our aim is to provide the highest service to our Australian policyholders and, to this end, we have developed the following procedures for the fair handling of complaints from Lloyd’s policyholders.
 Details of the process are contained within the policyholder leaflet.

 There are established procedures for dealing with complaints and disputes regarding your policy or claim.
 Policyholders may be able to take advantage of the complaints service, as may third-party motor vehicle claimants who are uninsured and where the amount in dispute is less than $15,000.

 Lloyd’s Australia is committed to assisting customers who may be affected by family violence, require an interpreter or are experiencing vulnerability.
 Our Family Violence policy outlines principles and processes which our employees will follow to assist you if you are experiencing Family Violence.
 If you are in immediate danger, please call 000.

 Using interpreters and teletypewriter services (TTY) – Australian customers